A primal-dual flow for affine constrained convex optimization: Introduction

 \subsection{Main results}

 Following the time rescaling technique and the tool of Lyapunov function from \cite{luo_differential_2019,chen_unified_2021}, for smooth and $\mu$-convex objective $f$, we propose a primal-dual flow

 where $\gamma$ and $\beta$ are two nonnegative scaling factors that are governed by $\gamma' ={}\mu-\gamma$ and $\beta' =-\beta$, respectively.
-Compared with the classical one \cref{eq:sp}, our new model \cref{eq:pdf-x-intro} has two novelties: (i) it introduces two built-in time rescaling factors that unify the analysis for convex case $\mu=0$ and strongly convex case $\mu>0$; (ii) the term $\nabla_\lambda \mathcal L(x+x',\lambda)$ (instead of the standard one $\nabla_\lambda \mathcal L(x,\lambda)$) brings stability and reduces the oscillation; see \cref{sec:simple-model} for an illustrative equilibrium analysis.
-Besides, we equip the dynamical system \cref{eq:pdf-x-intro} with a tailored Lyapunov function
+Compared with the classical one \cref{eq:sp}, our new model \cref{eq:pdf-x-intro} has two novelties: (i) it introduces two built-in time rescaling factors that unify the analysis for $\mu\geqslant 0$; (ii) the term $\nabla_\lambda \mathcal L(x+x',\lambda)$ (instead of the standard one $\nabla_\lambda \mathcal L(x,\lambda)$) brings stability and reduces the oscillation; see Section \ref{sec:simple-model} for an illustrative equilibrium analysis.
+Besides, the extra term $x'$ in $\nabla_\lambda \mathcal L(x+x',\lambda)$ has subtle connection with the over-relaxation $x_{k+1}+\theta(x_{k+1}-x_k)$ introduced in the primal-dual hybrid gradient (PDHG) method \cite{chambolle_first-order_2011}; see Appendix \ref{app:pdhg} for a more reasonably intrinsic explanation.